nmoschkin/KuCoin.NET/README.md

 The entire project has been retargeted to .NET 6, except for KuCoin.NET.Std, which is .NET Standard 2.0.

+## Donations

+If you like my work, and find it may be useful, you can donate crypto if you like!

+My Ethereum wallet address is:
+  - 0xb97a29b4349cb3f66b7f2143c6ba1362b8ec4e7d

+My Stellar Lumens (XLM) address is:
+  - Address: GAJ4BSGJE6UQHZAZ5U5IUOABPDCYPKPS3RFS2NVNGFGFXGVQDLBQJW2P
+  - Memo: 1870588215

+My KCS wallet is:
+  - 0xb97a29b4349cb3f66b7f2143c6ba1362b8ec4e7d

 ## Installation and Getting Started

 There are two solutions, one that contains projects that reference the .NET 6 library, and the other that contains projects that reference the .NET Standard 2.0 library.